Dog Bite Injury Cases

 Dog bite lawyers have the necessary experience and knowledge to handle cases involving dog bites.
 They are familiar with laws and regulations surrounding dog bites and can provide legal advice and representation.
 They can help recover compensation for medical bills, lost wages, and pain and suffering.

-But often the focus is on finding all the available insurance coverage.
-If the owner of the dog has homeowner’s insurance, you may be able to file a claim against the owner’s insurance policy to recover compensation for your injuries.
+But often, the focus is on finding all the available insurance coverage.
+If the dog’s owner has homeowner’s insurance, you may be able to file a claim against the owner’s insurance policy to recover compensation for your injuries.
 The key is finding all of the available coverage.
-However, insurance companies may try to deny or minimize your claim, and may argue that the victim was partly or wholly responsible for the attack.
+However, insurance companies may try to deny or minimize your claim and argue that the victim was partly or wholly responsible for the attack.

 What Our Dog Bite Lawyers Can Do for You